Kidney Stone Treatment in Chennai

 No. There are four main types of Kidney Stones.

-Calcium stones, generally in the form of calcium oxalate, are the most common because calcium forms an important part of a healthy diet.
+Calcium stones, generally in the form of calcium oxalate, are the most common because calcium forms an integral part of a healthy diet.

 A struvite stone generally forms in response to an infection in the urinary system.
 These stones have the potential of growing fast and becoming quite large, sometimes without displaying any symptoms.

-A uric acid stone may form when there is too much acid in the urine.
-Those who don't drink enough fluids, diet containing high proteins or myeloproliferative disorders are susceptible to this type of stones.
+A uric acid stone may form when too much acid is in the urine.
+Those who don’t drink enough fluids, have a diet containing high proteins or have myeloproliferative disorders are susceptible to this type of stone.

-These stones are rare and may form in those who have a hereditary defect that causes the kidneys to eliminate too much of amino acids.
+These stones are rare and may form in those with a hereditary defect that causes the kidneys to eliminate too many amino acids.

 What is the treatment?

 If the kidney stone is small enough, it usually passes on its own.
-However, there are instances when doctor uses other methods and surgery to make the stones pass and/or remove the stone.
-Generally there are three methods to treat stones using surgery.
+However, there are instances when the doctor uses other methods and surgery to make the rocks give and/or remove the stone.
+Generally, there are three methods to treat stones using surgery.

-In this method, the doctor sends high-energy shock waves using a special machine directly to the kidney stone.
-The shock waves break a large stone into small pieces that pass through the urinary system with urine.
+In this method, the doctor sends high-energy shock waves directly to the kidney stone using a particular machine.
+The shock waves break large rocks into small pieces that pass through the urinary system with urine.

 A ureteroscope, a small fiber-optic instrument, resembles a long cable.
 The doctor inserts this cable through the urethra and bladder and up the ureter into the kidney.
-The ureteroscope contains a camera that allows the doctor to locate the stone and break up the stone into small pieces that are extracted out or patient passes the small stone bits in the urine.
+The ureteroscope contains a camera that allows the doctor to locate the stone and break up the stone into small pieces that are extracted, or the patient passes the small stone bits in the urine.

 How Can I Prevent Future Kidney Stones?

 You may need to change your diet.
-The doctor may ask you to reduce your intake of certain foods which have high calcium content.
-If your urine is highly acidic, you may be asked by your doctor to eat less fish, meat and poultry products.
-In some cases people will need medications to prevent stone formation.
+The doctor may ask you to reduce your intake of certain foods with the high calcium content.
+If your urine is highly acidic, your doctor may ask you to eat less fish, meat and poultry products.
+In some cases, people will need medications to prevent stone formation.

 Best Hospital for Kidney Stone Treatment in Chennai

-Uro care is the best hospital for kidney stone treatment in chennai.
-We have leading kidney stone specialist for Kidney stone laser treatment in Chennai.
-Experienced doctors for kidney stone removal.
-Our doctors are experts in doing laser surgery for kidney stones chennai.
+care is the best hospital for kidney stone treatment in Chennai.
+We have a leading kidney stone specialist for Kidney stone laser treatment in Chennai.
+We are experienced doctors for kidney stone removal, and our doctors are experts in laser surgery for kidney stones in Chennai.

-Please watch feedback videos from our patients, who have got best treatment for kidney stone in Uro Care Chennai.
-Watch Here
+Please watch feedback videos from our patients who have got the best treatment for kidney stones in Uro Care Chennai.